DawidLoubser/blitz-javaspaces-modularised/README.md

-Blitz JavaSpaces (packaged for Maven/Rio)
+Blitz JavaSpaces (modularized with Maven)
 =========================================

 JavaSpaces, as an implementation of Space-Based architecture (tuple spaces) is a very powerful computing paradigm.